-All capped landfill areas have been designed to fall away from the landfill; hence, so long as the final cap design profile is followed, there will be no surface water contamination issues in this portion of the landfill.
+All capped landfill areas have been designed to fall away from the landfill; hence, there will be no surface water contamination issues in this portion of the landfill.

 12.3.2.
-Discharge Limits
+Water Quality Limits

-The standards to be applied to the quality of the discharge water will be as follows:
+The maximum standards to be applied to the quality of the surface water within the external surface water dam will be as follows:

-- Salinity (TDS) < 5,000 ppm;

-- Turbidity Limits:

-- Dry Weather Max.
-50 NTU, Medium 25 NTU;

-- Stormwater Flow Max.
-100 NTU, Medium 50 NTU.

-- DER Stock Watering Guidelines 2010 (based on the accepted beneficial downstream water use).
+- Turbidity Limits: - Dry Weather Max.
+50 NTU, Medium 25 NTU; - Stormwater Flow Max.
+100 NTU, Medium 50 NTU. - DER Stock Watering Guidelines 2010 (based on the accepted beneficial downstream water use).